Edited Media Understanding Frames: Reasoning About the Intent and Implications of Visual Misinformation

 \subsection{Quantitative Results and Ablation Study}

 \definecolor{lightgray}{rgb}{0.99, 0.99, 0.99} \newcolumntype{g}{>{\columncolor{lightgray}}c}

 We present our results in Table \ref{fig:results}.
+We calculate generative metrics (e.g. METEOR) by appending the rationale to the response.
 Generations from \modelname \space are preferred over human generations 14.0\% of the time, with a 0.86 drop in perplexity compared to the next best model.
-Our model also improves in BLEU and classification accuracy.
 To investigate the performance of the model, we run an ablation study on various modeling attributes, detailed in Table \ref{fig:ablations}.
 First, we investigate the effect of pretraining (on Conceptual Captions \cite{Sharma2018ConceptualCA, Zhou2019UnifiedVP}).
 We find that performance drops without pretraining (53.47\%), but surprisingly still beats other baselines.
 This suggests that the task requires more pragmatic inferences than the semantic learning typically gained from pre-training tasks.
-Second, we ablate the importance of including annotated features from the dataset when creating the directed graph (54.44\%).
+Second, we ablate the importance of including annotated ($\mathbf{a_i}$) features from the dataset when creating the directed graph, relying on a seed from a random R-CNN region (54.44\%).
 We also ablate our use of topological sort and a directed graph by suggesting a simple (but consistent) order for image regions (54.91\%).
 Finally, we ablate including the visual regions from the source image.
 The performance is similar (55.35\%), suggesting that \modelname~would be able to perform in real-world settings in which only the edited image is present (e.g. social media posts).